 Q.: Which Kindle books are available to borrow?

-A.: Amazon states that there are more than 350,000 books available in the Kindle's lending library, including more than 100 current New York Times best sellers.
+A.: Amazon states that there are more than 1 million books available in the Kindle Lending Library.
 To see if a book you want to read qualifies, simply search for it on your Kindle device, Kindle app or the Amazon website, and see if the Prime logo appears next to it.
 If so, a Prime subscription lets you borrow it for one month.
 If not, you'll have to pay for it the old-fashioned way.

 Q.: What is Amazon Prime Music?

 A.: Prime Now is an app for iOS and Android devices that promises delivery of select goods from Amazon within an hour.
-At the outset, the service is only available in select parts of Manhattan, New York, but the program could expand its range if it gains popularity.
-The goods on offer are mostly groceries, toiletries and small gifts, but this could also change as Amazon gains additional local partners.
+At the outset, the service is only available in select cities, including New York, Los Angeles, Seattle and Phoenix, but the program adds new cities on a regular basis.
+The goods offered are mostly groceries, toiletries and small gifts, but this could change as Amazon gains additional local partners.
 To see if your area is within Prime Now's delivery range, check the Prime Now website.

 Q.: What is Amazon Prime Instant Video?

 A.: Amazon Prime Instant Video is the streaming-video component of Amazon Prime.
-Like Netflix and Hulu Plus, Amazon Prime offers unlimited streaming of tens of thousands of movies and TV shows.
+Like Netflix and Hulu, Amazon Prime offers unlimited streaming of tens of thousands of movies and TV shows.
 Unlike its two competitors, however, Amazon Prime also allows à la carte rentals and purchases of its content.

 Q.: Can I use Amazon's streaming video services without an Amazon Prime subscription?